Please enable JavaScript to view the comments powered by Disqus.

 5. Canadian Imperial Bank of Commerce (CIBC)

-These five banks do provide similar services including savings accounts, safety deposit boxes, credit cards being among the few.
-Choosing a bank in Canada will ultimately be determined by what’s important to you or which banks suit your needs.
+These five banks provide similar services including savings accounts, safety deposit boxes, and credit cards among the few.
+Choosing a bank in Canada will ultimately be determined by what's important to you or which banks suit your needs.

 Some great factors to consider could be:

-• Fees and interest rates - These will vary from bank to bank.
-Consider choosing the bank with the most favourable rates according to your banking habits.
+• Fees and Interest Rates: These will vary from bank to bank.
+Consider choosing the bank with the most favorable rates according to your banking habits.

-• Customer service - When facing any issues you want the bank to be able to assist you efficiently.
-Being new to Canadian banks you may have many questions that need to be answered by someone patient and helpful.
+• Customer Service: When facing any issues, you want the bank to be able to assist you efficiently.
+Being new to Canadian banks, you may have many questions that need to be answered by someone who is patient and helpful.

 4 ways to send money from Canada |finances